 A pay-to-witness-public-key-hash (P2WPKH), also known as native SegWit or Bech32 address, is a modern, more efficient address format.
 SegWit addresses are opt-in, so not every application supports them, but the majority do, and should, today.
 SegWit adoption can be tracked on here.

 Benefits of SegWit addresses include more resistance to input errors (as they are case insensitive and use error-correcting codes), and lower transaction fees.
 The fee saving will depend on the type of transaction but for a common transfer of funds it can be 30-40%.

 bc1q and are case insensitive.

-A pay-to-taproot (P2TR), also known as a Taproot or Bech32m address, is the most recent and advanced Bitcoin address format.
-Taproot introduces more advanced security, privacy, flexibility and scaling to Bitcoin.
-Like SegWit, Taproot addresses are opt-in and they are not currently widely supported.
+A pay-to-taproot (P2TR), also known as a Taproot or Bech32m address, is the most recent and advanced bitcoin address format.
+Taproot introduces more advanced security, privacy, flexibility and scaling to bitcoin.
+Like SegWit, Taproot addresses are opt-in and not currently widely supported.
 Taproot adoption can be tracked here.

 Benefits of Taproot include the ability to use Schnorr Signatures offering better security, lower fees, and more flexible multi-key transactions.
 Multi-key addresses using P2TR look the same as single-key addresses giving users of multi-key increased privacy.
-Taproot also enables more advanced scripting which enables more complex smart contracts to be built on Bitcoin.
+Taproot also enables more advanced scripting, enabling more complex smart contracts to be built on bitcoin.